dakotacsk/data-science-S2025/challenges/c07-monte-carlo-assignment.md

   - (Bootstrap CI: yes or no?)
 Yes
   - (CLT CI: yes or no?)
 Yes
 - How closely do your bootstrap CI and CLT CI agree?
-  - Bootstrap range is 2.4-3.6, CLT range is 2.45-3.68.
-They are very close, but the CLT is slightly wider.
+  - Bootstrap range is 3.048 - 3.264, CLT range is 3.054794-3.257206.
+    They both are very close to each other, with the bootstrap CI being slightly wider.
 - Comment on the width of your CI(s).
 Would your estimate of $\pi$ be good enough for roughly estimating an area (e.g., to buy enough paint for an art project)?
 Would your estimate of $\pi$ be good enough for